ParvinEyvazov/spicaengine-asset-guide/README.md

 ---

-This repo is a brief description of Asset operations such as _creating_, _integrating_ and more.
+This repo is a brief description of Asset operations such as _creating_, _integrating_, and more.
 For detailed information please visit [docs](https://spicaengine.com/docs/guide).

 - [Integrate Asset manually](https://github.com/ParvinEyvazov/spicaengine-asset-guide/blob/master/Docs/integrate_manual.md)